What We Do

 - Financial support to help cover the cost of university applications in Japan

-- Subsidized dormitories for students studying in the Tokyo and Osaka metropolitan areas
+- Subsidized dormitories for students studying in the Tokyo and Kobe metropolitan areas

 - Year-abroad programs in Japan for orphaned students from institutions elsewhere in Asia